ishwar2303/Tkiosk-Node-Backend/README.md

 # TwitterBackend

-# Deploy Application to AWS ElasticBeanstalk
+# Steps to Deploy Application to AWS ElasticBeanstalk

+### Create an Elastic Beanstalk Application and Environment for Node JS
+In aws management console follow the steps and fill in the required details or create using cloud formation template.

+Test with a sample application if the environment is ready to serve the application.

 ### Create IAM User for GitHub Actions
 Let's name it `github-actions-tskiosk-backend`